Purpose

 Who Can Have Access

-Administrative access is typically the responsibility of professional IT staff, departmental computer contacts, and occasionally other individuals by special arrangement with the unit Information Security Manager (ISM).
-Users who have Unix/Linux operating systems or who provide services from their computers must understand and comply with the server network connection policy, for example.
+Administrative access is typically the responsibility of professional IT staff, and occasionally other individuals by special arrangement with the unit Information Security Manager (ISM) and department chair.
+Users who provide services from their computers must understand and comply with the server network connection policy.

 Administrative Access Backup Requirement

-Any person who has administrative access must be approved for access, and they must also have at least one backup person who also has, or can get, the access information for a given system.
-For multi-person IT shops, the various administrators may back each other up.
-For single-person shops, and those without a formal IT job designation, they may elect to provide access information (including, but not limited to, passwords) to their administrative supervisor, a peer, or an IT person at a higher administrative level.
+Any person who has administrative access must be approved for that access.
+In addition to the primary administrator, there must also be at least one individual who also has, or can get, the administrative credentials for a system.
+The individual with administrative access will provide login credential information (including, but not limited to, usernames and passwords) to their administrative supervisor, a peer IT worker, or the CLAS IT Director to hold in escrow.

-Not all people who hold backup copies of access information are trained to use it, themselves.
-They may merely hold onto it in case of disaster, employee turnover, etc. Access information in the hands of non-technical people may be written or typed on paper in a sealed envelope marked “For Emergency Use Only”, or locked in a safe with access limited to the administrator and their backup(s).
+Not all individuals who hold administrative credentials in escrow are trained system administrators, they may merely hold onto the credentials in the event of an emergency, such as a natural disaster or employee turnover.
+For example, an office manager or department chair may have administrative logins for a system held in escrow in a safe.
+Administrative credentials held in escrow by non-technical staff may be written in a sealed envelope marked “For Emergency Use Only,” or locked in a safe with access limited to the administrator and their backup(s).

 Responsibilities

-- Failure to adhere to this policy can result in notification of your computer contact or your supervisor.
+- Failure to adhere to this policy can result in notification of your department administrator or your supervisor.
 In case of potential violations of UF policy, the UF Administration may be notified.

 More Information